Breadmakers: How to buy the best breadmaker

 - See the Which? breadmaker reviews to compare breadmakers from brands such as Panasonic, Morphy Richards, Breville, Kenwood and Russell Hobbs

-The Which? breadmaker reviews test and rate breadmakers from Panasonic, Morphy Richards, Breville, Kenwood and Russell Hobbs.
+Our breadmaker reviews rate breadmakers from Panasonic, Morphy Richards, Breville, Kenwood and Russell Hobbs according to our strict indpendent testing.
 But before you decide, watch our video guide - and read our expert advice - on buying the best breadmaker to suit your needs and budget.

 Why buy a breadmaker?